Church of England: Low salaries

 In 2015 the Church of England admitted that it was embarrassed to be paying staff under the living wage.
 The Church of England had previously campaigned for all employers to pay this minimum amount.
 The archbishop of Canterbury acknowledged it was not the only area where the church "fell short of its standards".

+Impact of COVID-19 pandemic

+The COVID-19 pandemic had a sizeable effect on church attendance, with attendance in 2020 and 2021 well below that of 2019.
+By 2022, the first full year without substantial restrictions related to the pandemic, numbers were still notably down on pre-pandemic participation.
+According to the 2022 release of "Statistics for Mission" by the church, the median size of each church's worshipping community (those who attend in person or online at least once a month) stood at 37 people, with average weekly attendance having declined from 34 to 25; while Easter and Christmas services had seen falls from 51 to 38 and 80 to 56 individuals respectively.
+The reports for 2023 and 2024 showed a mixed picture: compared to pre-pandemic trends, the Church's average weekly attendance was 8% below and 4% below what was expected, respectively.
+The numbers attending particular services such as baptisms (up 20% and 29%) and marriages (up 24% and 42%) had increased compared to the projected pre-pandemic trend but this was attributed to pandemic-related postponements rather than a natural increase.

+Examples of wider declines across the whole church include:

 Doctrine and practice

+Thomas Cranmer, the guiding Protestant Reformer who shaped Anglican doctrine after the English Reformation, was instrumental in the compilation of the Thirty-Nine Articles of Religion, Book of Common Prayer and Books of Homilies.
 The canon law of the Church of England identifies the Christian scriptures as the source of its doctrine.
 In addition, doctrine is also derived from the teachings of the Church Fathers and ecumenical councils (as well as the ecumenical creeds) in so far as these agree with scripture.
 This doctrine is expressed in the Thirty-Nine Articles of Religion, the Book of Common Prayer, and the Ordinal containing the rites for the ordination of deacons, priests, and the consecration of bishops.
-Unlike other traditions, the Church of England has no single theologian that it can look to as a founder.
-However, Richard Hooker's appeal to scripture, church tradition, and reason as sources of authority, as well as the work of Thomas Cranmer, which inspired the doctrinal status of the church, continue to inform Anglican identity.
+Richard Hooker's appeal to scripture as the primary source of Christian doctrine, informed by church tradition, and reason, has been influential in hermeneutics.